 DIY Book Clubs

 Are you in a book club?
 Would you like to start one?
-We have everything you need to host your own book club, from the discussion questions to recipes based on food described in the book.
-Download the PDFs below.
+We have everything you need to host your own book club, from the discussion questions to recipes you can make and serve your fellow members.
+Follow the links below.

 Recipes for Your Meeting: